top of page

 • the lease expires

-• the homestead reservation is lost
+• the homestead lease is forfeited

 • no refunds are issued